tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04a-activate-and-run-python-script.md

 # 🔵 04a-activate-and-run-python-script.md

-This page explains how to run a Python file (`.py`) in VS Code.
+How to run a Python file (`.py`) in VS Code.
-When we run a Python file directly, we run it as a Python script.
-Scripts are useful for clear, modular code that we can import into other files and/or schedule to run on a regular basis.

-## Important Note

-Use this only when your project runs **Python script (`.py`)** files.
-If your project only has Jupyter notebooks (`.ipynb`) files, you will not need this.
+For Jupyter notebooks (.ipynb), you don’t need these steps.

 ## Before Starting

-Open your project repository folder in VS Code.
+- Open your project repository folder in VS Code.
-Open a terminal.
+- Open a terminal.
-We must activate the .venv - if you've already done so, you don't need to rerun that command.

-We must have installed all the external dependencies needed for our project to run into the virtual environment first.
+- If .venv is not active, activate the virtual environment (.venv).
+- If external dependencies have not been installed, install them.

 ## Task 1.
 Select VS Code Interpreter